scikit-image/scikit-image/INSTALL.rst

   import skimage
   print(skimage.__version__)

-or, from the command line
+or, from the command line:

 .. code-block:: sh